 Some contend that there is no relationship between the profits life sciences companies generate and their ability to reinvest them in R&D activities.
-But, in reality, as the OECD report Pharmaceuticals Pricing Policies in a Global Market notes, "There is a high degree of correlation between sales revenues and R&D expenditures."
-Indeed, recent data from the United Kingdom's Department of Innovation, Universities, and Skills R&D Scoreboard shows a very strong relationship between R&D expenditures and sales for the largest 151 pharmaceutical firms worldwide.
-Henderson and Cockburn have identified scale effects for R&D in the pharmaceutical industry, finding that R&D expenditures are directly proportional to the amount of sales revenues available to undertake R&D investment.
-210 Moreover, the pharmaceutical firms with the greatest sales are also the ones with the largest R&D investments, which may in part explain why most global R&D investments are undertaken by the largest multinational firms.
-211 Symeonidis notes that this is in part because large firms are better able to spread the risks of R&D uncertainty, since they can undertake several projects simultaneously.
-212
+But, in reality, as the OECD report Pharmaceuticals Pricing Policies in a Global Market notes, "There is a high degree of correlation between sales revenues and R&D expenditures."208 Indeed, recent data from the United Kingdom's Department of Innovation, Universities, and Skills R&D Scoreboard shows a very strong relationship between R&D expenditures and sales for the largest 151 pharmaceutical firms worldwide.209 Henderson and Cockburn have identified scale effects for R&D in the pharmaceutical industry, finding that R&D expenditures are directly

+The United States, which is the world's leading developer of biologic medicines, not coincidentally offers the strongest data exclusivity protections for these drugs. proportional to the amount of sales revenues available to undertake R&D investment.210 Moreover, the pharmaceutical firms with the greatest sales are also the ones with the largest R&D investments, which may in part explain why most global R&D investments are undertaken by the largest multinational firms.211 Symeonidis notes that this is in part because large firms are better able to spread the risks of R&D uncertainty, since they can undertake several projects simultaneously.212